 Design and development for Sundari, an anti-aging skincare products company.
 USA, 2006.
 See Website

-In the last months I've worked with artists, gamers, job recruiters, educators, bloggers, designers, developers, doctors, small businesses and industry leaders to design and develop their websites or apps.
+In the last years I've worked with media networks, musicians, artists, educators, designers, developers, agencies, small businesses and industry leaders to design and develop their websites or apps.

 I collaborated with them in UX, web design, HTML5, CSS3, mobile apps, project managing and development, Sometimes in only one of those fields, other times in all at the same time.

-Last November I started my blog about design and usability.
+In November 2012 I started my blog about design and usability.

 I studied Graphic Design at Escuela Superior de Diseño Gráfico in Rosario, Argentina and then continued my education at the Parsons School of Design and the School of Visual Arts in New York City in the fields of design and typography with Ed Benguiat, Milton Glaser and Martin Solomon as main instructors.

 I started with web design in 1995 in Rowayton, CT, USA.
 Three years later, after a short period in Argentina, I moved to New York City to work at StarMedia Network as an Art Director.
 Early in 2000, Parsons School of Design appointed me to teach "Diseño Web en Español" for the Continuing Education department.

 In 2001 I relocated to Barcelona, Spain, where I continued working as Creative Director.
 Four years later, I opened my own studio, working with leading companies in the fashion and payment businesses.
 After a short period living in Vilnius, Lithuania, I moved to Berlin, Germany in 2011.
 Later that year I taught "HTML5 & CSS3 para Diseñadores Web" at XAL in Barcelona.